mindactuate/multi-project-milestone-calculator/README.md

 ## Contributing

 1. Fork the repo
-2. Edit `index.html`
+2. Edit `index.html`, `app.js`, and/or `style.css`
 3. Open a Pull Request

-Since it's a single file, there's no build process — just edit and test in the browser.
+There's no build process — just edit and test in the browser.

 ---